IbraheemShawhnee/Manager/README.md

 # Important notes:

 * Make sure you set the ENV Vars for the admin when you run the app for the first time see [INIT VARS](https://github.com/AssadAnabosi/Manager#init-vars) below for more info
-* Worker to Logs is One to many relationship
+* Worker to Logs is One to many relationship.
-* Payee to Cheques is One to many relationship
+* Payee to Cheques is One to many relationship.

 # Env Var
 * DB_PORT: Mongod port (default: 27017)